 The Mathematics department at the College is thriving and exceptionally successful.
 All students are fully engaged and stretched by high quality teaching.
 The department is committed to challenging its students and providing a varied and engaging mathematical experience for them, irrespective of ability level.
 Whether students have a Special Educational Need, are in any way disadvantaged or are one of our most able students, we ensure that there are high aspirations for everyone.
 Enrichment material that goes well beyond exam board specifications includes tasks tailored to our locality.
-For example, Year 7s use their knowledge of Number and Geometry to design a farm.

 Within the classroom, we encourage a collaborative approach to problem solving.
 Through the real life application of mathematics, students will develop the confidence to make mistakes and take risks, preparing them for how they will use these processes in the future.
-Our intention is that all students will be numerate, and equipped with the knowledge needed to succeed in life, by the time they leave ECC.
+Our intention is that all students will be numerate, and equipped with the knowledge needed to succeed in life, by the time they leave Exmouth Community College.

 Key Stage 3 Curriculum